Worm's Eye View

 Worm's Eye View is a 1951 British Technicolor comedy film directed by Jack Raymond and starring Ronald Shiner and Diana Dors.
-Based on the 1945 play of the same name by R.F.
-Delderfield, it was produced by Henry Halsted and Byron Films.
+It was written by R. F. Delderfield and Jack Marks based on Delderfield's 1944 play of the same name, and was produced by Henry Halsted and Byron Films.

 Plot

 The film is set in a family home during World War II.
 Their bitter landlady is not pleased by five fighters from the Royal Air Force who are staying there and she re-directs unjustly her frustrations against the family.
-Part of the film appears in the 1948 Rise and Shiner.